 - Avoid swimming at dusk, dawn or at night as some sharks are more active at these times.

 - Avoid swimming near a river mouth, especially after a rainstorm as heavy rain can wash food into the sea and attract fish and sharks.

 - Don’t enter the water near large schools of fish, which attract sharks.

 - If you’re kayaking and see a large shark, join up together with other kayakers to make a bigger object that is less attractive to sharks.

 - Don’t wear shiny jewellery in the sea as the reflected light resembles the sheen of fish scales that can attract sharks.

 In Australia, The Nature Conservancy (TNC) works together with the Nyikina and Mangala Traditional Owners of the Fitzroy River region in the Kimberley to protect the habitat of the endangered Northern River Shark.

-We are also working to restore more productive and healthy marine environments along our southern coastline, to help sustain the primary food source (fish) for important apex predators, like sharks.
+We are also working to restore more productive and healthy marine environments along our southern coastline, to help sustain the primary food source (fish) for important predators, like sharks.
 Click here for more information about our shellfish reef restoration work.